ipuhakka/BetAI/Documentation/Diary.md

 us to create a design based on using different selection methods to select nodes for crossover.

 **22.10.2018**: Crossover and selection of parents should be merged into a component provided by an interface.
+These were done and first implementations, WeightedSelection and BLX-alpha were done.
+WeightedSelection was fixed.
+However it doesn't work too well as it focuses too heavily on top nodes and immediately it loses all diversity.

+Static random class was created wj´hic can be used throughout the program.
+Values format was changes to take parameters for parentSelectionMethod and crossoverMethod.